fearfulsmtry/litany-of-horror/_posts/2025-08-04-aswang-part-i.md

 ---

-After the burial, they returned to the house for a simple meal.
-Tinola.
-Rice.
-Brewed salabat in sweating pitchers.

-The mood was subdued.
-Some of the villagers chatted quietly; others kept glancing at the trees beyond the backyard, as if waiting for someone.

-Anna slipped away to the back of the house, where Tatay Lito stood alone, looking toward the old garden where his mother used to keep basil and guava.
+After the burial, Anna slipped away to the back of the house, where Tatay Lito stood alone, looking toward the old garden where his mother used to keep basil and guava.

 “She loved this spot,” he said, not turning.
 “She’d sit there when the sun was low and pray.”